Is Surrogacy Legal in the State of Alabama?

 Is Surrogacy Legal in Alabama?

-• Where no intended parent has a genetic link, some courts may require a post-birth adoption to secure legal parentage for one or both intended parents.
+• Non-genetic parentage: When an intended parent lacks a genetic link, some courts may require post-birth adoption or an additional adjudication to establish legal parentage.